stefankober/detective-board/README.md

 ## Creating Objects

 1. Double click on background creates a **note**.
 Type text.
-Click outside of the note to finalize.
+Click outside of the note or Enter to finalize (shift + enter = newline).
 You can still edit it later by double clicking on the note again.
 2. Copy an **image** somewhere else.
 Strg + V pastes the image.
 3. Right click into background to create a **pin**.
 Hold the right button and drag: create a **thread**, and another **pin** where you release the button.
 4. Click on the arrow button to pick an **arrow**.